taindp98/DACBench/docs/source/modifications.rst

 In case you want to modify state information, reward function or other complex benchmark attributes, be sure to adapt all dependencies in the configuration.
-Benchmarks have methods to do this for common changes like the number of dimensions in Sigmoid.
+Benchmarks have methods to do this for common changes like the number of dimensions in the function approximation benchmark.

 If any of your changes pass a function to the configuration, please be sure to provide the code for this function along with the configuration itself.